simonreif/zewwwwEcon/README.md

 For those only interested in the details of our implementation, the `examples` folder in this repository contains standalone documents for
-<a href="../../blob/main/examples/Paper" target="_blank">Paper</a>,
+<a href="../../blob/main/examples/Paper" target="_blank">Paper</a> and
-<a href="../../blob/main/examples/Slides" target="_blank">Slides</a> and
+<a href="../../blob/main/examples/Slides" target="_blank">Slides</a>.
+If
-the <a href="../../blob/main/examples/FullProject"
-target="_blank">FullProject</a> setup.
+you download the folder, you can render the `.qmd` files.
+There is also an example for a <a href="../../blob/main/examples/FullProject" target="_blank">FullProject</a> setup which will be fully rendered by typing `make` to the terminal after pointing to the folder (this is automatically set correctly when `FullProject.Rproj` is opened).
 To have the full setup automatically produced in the RStudio project wizard, please install the package.
 The package can be installed in R using `devtools` (which you need to install, in case you have not yet).

 Option 1: Install from github